 The Department of Physics and Astronomy hosts a colloquium every Wednesday afternoon in 227 Gallalee Hall during the fall and spring semesters (excluding holidays and exam week).
 Speakers include UA faculty and graduate students as well as researchers from other universities, research institutes, and government agencies.
-Subject matter ranges from information about the University and department to topics of recent interest in physics and astronomy.
+The subject matter ranges from information about the University and department to topics of recent interest in physics and astronomy.
 Talks are typically 45 – 50 minutes in length followed by ~10 minutes of questions.

 Visitor information, including directions and parking details, can be found on our Directions and Parking page.